JianXinyu/Data-Structure-and-Algorithms/3 Tree/0 Trees.md

 Solution:  add one more constraint to keep the tree self-balanced.

-- binary
+BST -> AVL：
 - each node's left subtree and right subtree are partitioned by the node's value
 - **New**: every node's height can differ in height by no more than one

 Each node's balance factor: the difference between the heights of the node's two subtrees

  ![[avl.jpg]]